 '''

-task1

-osacquire( cout ) << "abc " << "def " << endl; // anonymous stream locker

-task2

-osacquire( cout ) << "uvw " << "xyz " << endl; // anonymous stream locker

-constraining the output to two different lines in any order:
+task_1: osacquire( cout ) << "abc " << "def " << endl; // anonymous locking object task_2: osacquire( cout ) << "uvw " << "xyz " << endl; // anonymous locking object constraining the output to two different lines in any order:

-abc def

-uvw xyz

-uvw xyz

-abc def

 '''

+'''

+abc def uvw xyz uvw xyz abc def

+'''

-The anonymous stream locker is only deallocated after the entire cascaded I/O expression is completed, and the stream lock is then implicitly released by the stream-locker's destructor.
+The anonymous locking object is only deallocated after the entire cascaded I/O expression is completed, and it then implicitly releases the stream's owner lock in its destructor.

-Because of the properties of an owner lock, a task can create multiple nested stream locks for a specified stream, and the stream's lock is only released when the topmost stream locker is deallocated.
+Because of the properties of an owner lock, a task can allocate multiple locking objects for a specified stream, and the stream's owner lock is only released when the topmost locking object is deallocated.
 Therefore, multiple I/O statements can be protected atomically using normal block structure, e.g.: